Iowa lags behind in postpartum Medicaid coverage

 Mazie Stilwell, a lobbyist for Planned Parenthood Advocates of Iowa, said extending coverage to 12 months would expand health equity in the state and ensure more people had life-saving care.

 “Access to care is dwindling all the time,” she said.
-“We just saw (MercyOne Des Moines) close down more services with midwives earlier this week.
+“We just saw Mercy close down more services with midwives earlier this week.
 Services are disappearing left and right, and ultimately this comes down to a matter of access and equity.”

 Many of the health impacts related to giving birth persist beyond 60 days, Stilwell said, making coverage in the first year important for a new mother's long-term health.